MichellevonHuth/MachineLearning-ImageClassification-Fruit/README.md

 ## Dataset

 The dataset used in this project consists of approximately 12,000 augmented images of fresh and rotten fruit varieties.
 The images were sourced from [this website](https://data.mendeley.com/datasets/bdd69gyhv8/1).
-Proper attribution and acknowledgment to the data source are essential.

 ## Authors